I have this Pecan Rum Tart which is the perfect dessert for Thanksgiving and fall. Today is the perfect time to share it.

-TIP # 8: Before filling the tarts, place the pan on a sheet pan covered in parchment paper.
-This makes it much easier to remove the tart pans from the oven.
+TIP 8: Before filling the tarts, place the pan on a sheet pan covered in parchment paper.
+This makes it much easier to place the tart pans into the oven.
 The parchment keeps the sheet pan clean in case any of the filling bubbles over.

 What makes this tart so pretty is the garnish of whole pecans.
 For Grant’s 15~inch version, he has counted out precisely how many pecans are needed for each circle.
 I’m not that precise.
 Just start in the middle of the tart with your first circle and continue around the tart until you get to the outer edge.
 You will need to break off pieces of pecan to fit in the smaller areas.

 Now you are ready to bake.
 When the tart is done, the filling should be fairly firm, but a little wobbly in the center.
 It will firm up as it cools.
 Carefully remove the outer ring of the tart pan.